yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 Thanks to Linux’s mesa drivers progress, we recently modified our minimum graphics requirements.

-[yuzu now requires OpenGL 4.6](https://github.com/yuzu-emu/yuzu/pull/5888), any compatible hardware achieves this with its latest GPU drivers installed.
+[yuzu now requires OpenGL 4.6](https://github.com/yuzu-emu/yuzu/pull/5888), any previously compatible hardware reaches this requirement with its latest GPU drivers installed.
 Even old Fermi or GCN1.0 series products.
 Laptop users, like desktop users, should visit the GPU’s manufacturer site ([AMD](https://www.amd.com/en/support), [Intel](https://downloadcenter.intel.com/product/80939/Graphics), [Nvidia](https://www.nvidia.com/en-us/geforce/drivers/) instead of the vendor’s site of the laptop (HP, Lenovo, Asus, etc.), as it will provide compatible and much more updated drivers.
 Thanks [Morph](https://github.com/Morph1984) for the change!

-On the flip side, we still keep our requirement of Vulkan 1.1, but as stated in previous articles, [Rodrigo](https://github.com/ReinUsesLisp) made `VK_EXT_robustness2` [a hard requirement now.](https://github.com/yuzu-emu/yuzu/pull/5917)
+On the flip side, while the requirement of Vulkan 1.1 hasn't changed, as stated in previous articles, [Rodrigo](https://github.com/ReinUsesLisp) made `VK_EXT_robustness2` [a hard requirement now.](https://github.com/yuzu-emu/yuzu/pull/5917)
 This means that updated drivers are critical now, as lacking this extension will stop yuzu from booting games while on Vulkan.
 AMD users still require to install the latest `Optional` driver version to get support for robustness2.
 At the time of writing, the latest version is 21.2.3, but yuzu will work with drivers as old as 20.12.1.